fredhutchio/r_intro/week2.md

 data manipulation tools for data cleaning, transforming, and summarizing, and we’ll prepare some data to visualize in our final session.

+## Errata

+**If you would like more practice,** the [`exercises`](exercises/) directory contains additional tasks for practice.
+Answers to those and in-class questions are available in the [`solutions`](solutions/) directory.

+**This document is written in [R markdown](http://rmarkdown.rstudio.com),** which is a method of formatting text, code, and output to create documents that are sharable with other people.
+While this document is intended to serve as a reference for you to read while typing code into your own script, you may also be interested in modifying and running code in the original R markdown file ([`class2.Rmd`](class2.Rmd) in the GitHub repository).